Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 As I will get to shortly, men with low testosterone levels and diabetes could be facing a double attack on their health and wellbeing.

-And that’s why I have been telling clients that testosterone is about so much more than erectile dysfunction and building muscle mass.
+And that’s why I have been telling patients that testosterone is about so much more than erectile dysfunction and building muscle mass.
 Our research and experience have shown that diabetic men may significantly improve their health with a testosterone boost.

 Let me show you what it’s about.